 Whether or not information is derived information is orthogonal to whether or not that information is serialized.
-The serialize tag is provided to optionally include derived data.
-This capability provides more control to the end users, allowing them to customize exactly which information is present in their files.
+The org.omg.xmi.serialize tag is provided to optionally include derived data.
+This capability provides more control to the metamodelers, allowing them to customize exactly which information is present in their files.
 In some cases, derived information may be more condensed than the information it is derived from.
 In these cases, serialization of only the derived information may be desirable to keep the size of the XMI file as small as possible.

-4.9 Transmitting Incomplete Metadata
+7.9 Transmitting Incomplete Metadata